wp-plugins/dialog-contact-form/readme.txt

 == Description ==

+A very simple WordPress contact form with Captcha validation.
+To add contact form at any page just add the following shortcode

+`[dialog_contact_form]`

+By default, It will just send email to E-mail address of blog administrator.
+To change email address go to  `Settings >> Dialog Contact Form` and change email address as your need.

-A very simple WordPress contact form.
-Just install and activate the plugin, a "Leave a message" button will appear at your site bottom right corner.
+To activate dialog contact form check `Show Dialog`, a "Leave a message" button will appear at your site bottom right corner.
 Just click on it, a dialog contact form will appear.
-It will just send email to E-mail address of blog administrator.

-You can also add contact form at any page by adding the following shortcode

-`[dialog_contact_form]`

 Current input fields are "Your Name", "Your Email", "Website", "Phone", "Subject", "Your Message", "Captcha Code"

 <a target="_blank" href="http://jqueryvalidation.org/">jQuery Validation Plugin</a> has been used for clientside form validation.

 <a target="_blank" href="http://getbootstrap.com/javascript/#modals">Bootstrap Modals (modal.js)</a> has been used for styling Dialog Contact Form

 == Installation ==